Klipper3d/klipper/docs/Measuring_Resonances.md

 # Measuring Resonances

-Klipper has built-in support for ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
+Klipper has built-in support for the ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
-Note that using ADXL345 requires some soldering and crimping.
-ADXL345 can be connected to a Raspberry Pi directly, or to an SPI interface of an MCU board (it needs to be reasonably fast).
+Note that using an ADXL345 requires some soldering and crimping.
+ADXL345s can be connected to a Raspberry Pi directly, or to an SPI interface of an MCU board (it needs to be reasonably fast).

-When sourcing ADXL345, be aware that there is a variety of different PCB board designs and different clones of them.
-Make sure that the board supports SPI mode (small number of boards appear to be hard-configured for I2C by pulling SDO to GND), and, if it is going to be connected to a 5V printer MCU, that it has a voltage regulator and a level shifter.
+When sourcing ADXL345s, be aware that there are a variety of different PCB board designs and different clones of them.
+Make sure that the board supports SPI mode (a small number of boards appear to be hard-configured for I2C by pulling SDO to GND), and, if it is going to be connected to a 5V printer MCU, that it has a voltage regulator and a level shifter.